 Thomas Aaron CPDT-KA, ABCDT -and- Linda Aaron CPDT-KA

-Linda instructed canine and equine massage therapy for the Rocky Mountain School of Animal Acupressure and Massage before leaving that job to continue supporting the growth and success of FetchMasters.
-They both specialize in working-dog level obedience and off-leash reliability in high distraction environments.
+Linda instructed canine and equine massage therapy for the Rocky Mountain School of Animal Acupressure and Massage before leaving that job to continue supporting the growth and success of FetchMasters Dog Training.
+She also is a certified dog trainer through CCPDT.

 Tom grew up in West Virginia and was introduced to the dog world by his father who raised and trained hunting hounds.
 He spent his early years hunting for small game in the mountains of West Virginia with a dog known as a “bench-legged feist.”

-After finding a Labrador Retriever puppy in the high desert near Alamosa, Colorado, Tom and Linda embarked on a journey to train her for bird hunting using positive reinforcement rather than the harsh methods used by most trainers in that niche.
+However, the puppy was fearful and could not withstand the harsher methods used by traditional gun dog trainers.
+So, Tom began researhing ways to train the dog using positive reinforcement methods.
 This decision led to their researching the capabilities of positive training methods in high distraction environments on thousands of pet dogs and hunting dogs in Colorado, which quickly built their reputations as the go-to trainers for off-leash reliability in and around Denver.

 Their knowledge has culminated in the formation of the region’s only Positive Gun Dog Training Program, the nationally known Positive Gun Dog Association, and being featured on the blog of Victoria Stillwell (host of Animal Planets “It’s Me or the Dog”).